SineadMorris/methods-training/README.md

 ## Trainings for infectious disease modeling

-### Intro to Modeling in R
+### Directories

-Includes an overview of infectious disease modeling with a focus on compartmental models and how to code them in R.
+`intro_to_modeling` includes an overview of infectious disease modeling with a focus on compartmental models and how to code them in R.

+### Contact

-Contact Sinead Morris at run7@cdc.gov with questions or comments.
+Email Sinead Morris at run7@cdc.gov with questions or comments.